Commisso 'ndrina: In Canada

-As a result of Kirby's testimony, Rocco Remo and Cosimo Commisso were convicted of conspiracy to murder, counselling to commit murder, possession of property obtained by crime, conspiracy to commit extortion, counselling another person to commit an indictable offence, causing bodily harm, and conspiracy to commit fraud, and sentenced to 14 and a half years and 21 years, respectively.
-The judge who sentenced the three Commisso brothers in 1982, Justice Gregory Evans, stated: "This is a gangster case.
+As a result of Kirby's testimony, Rocco Remo and Cosimo Commisso were convicted of conspiracy to murder, counselling to commit murder, possession of property obtained by crime, conspiracy to commit extortion, counselling another person to commit an indictable offence, causing bodily harm, and conspiracy to commit fraud, and sentenced to 14 and a half years and 21 years in prison, respectively.
+Michele Commisso was also convicted of conspiracy to commit murder and sentenced to two and a half years in prison.
+The judge who sentenced the Commisso brothers in 1982, Justice Gregory Evans, stated: "This is a gangster case.
 It is a contract killing case and we can feel little clemency or mercy with those involved in this case."
-During his time at the Kingston penitentiary, Rocco Remo Commisso worked in the prison library and was considered to be one of the more well read and intelligent prisoners at Kingston.
+During his time at the Kingston penitentiary, Rocco Remo worked in the prison library and was considered to be one of the more well-read and intelligent prisoners at Kingston.
+Cosimo was paroled in 1989.

-Antonio Commisso was first arrested in 1999.
+Antonio Commisso was first arrested in 1999 in Italy.
 While awaiting appeal, he regularly had to report to police, was subject to a strict night-time curfew, and was prohibited from leaving town.
 On April 15, 2004, Commisso was definitively convicted and sentenced to seven years and 10 months for Mafia association and trafficking in weapons.
 When police arrived at his home to arrest him, he was nowhere to be found.
-On May 14, 2004, he presented himself to the Canadian immigration officials at Montréal–Trudeau International Airport, and the Canadian authorities had no choice but to admit him because he had been granted permanent residency status in Canada in 1974, when he was 18.
+On 14 May 2004, he presented himself to the Canadian immigration officials at Montréal–Trudeau International Airport, and the Canadian authorities had no choice but to admit him because he had been granted permanent residency status in Canada in 1974, when he was 18.
 According to the Siderno police force, "the criminal minds of Siderno are in Canada".
-After being on the list of most wanted fugitives in Italy, living in Canada for more than a year, Antonio Commisso was arrested at his residence on June 28, 2005 in Woodbridge, Ontario, on an extradition warrant issued in Canada at the request of the Italian government.
+After being on the list of most wanted fugitives in Italy, living in Canada for more than a year, Antonio Commisso was arrested at his residence on 28 June 2005 in Woodbridge, Ontario, on an extradition warrant issued in Canada at the request of the Italian government.
 The federal government was already taking steps to have Commisso permanently deported from the country.